 The present day teaching, promulgation and preservation of the Suio Ryu Iai Kenpo is presided over by 15th Generation Soke Katsuse Yoshimitsu Kagehiro from the Hekiunkan Dojo in Shizuoka City, Shizuoka Prefecture, Japan.
 Katsuse Soke also serves as 12th Generation Soke of the Masaki Ryu Fukuhara Ha of Kusarigama jutsu.

-On Wednesday, the 24th of March, 2004, Katsuse Sensei officially recognized the American branch of Suio Ryu Iai Kenpo, under the directorship of Sensei Yamazaki.
+On Wednesday, the 24th of March, 2004, Katsuse Sensei officially recognized the American branch of Suio Ryu Iai Kenpo.
 Having its headquarters in Anaheim, California, this branch includes official dojos in Rhode Island, at the University of California, Irvine, and in San Francisco, Ohio, and Utah.

 Suio Ryu® and Suio Ryu Iai Kenpo® are registered trademarks.